-After completing the module the student is able to recognise and evaluate opportunities in the business environment.
-They are able to analyse and assess the prerequisites for sustainable and successful business.
-The student is able to apply marketing principles and act in an entrepreneurial and customer-oriented manner in accordance with the regulatory environment.
-The student is able to describe the key networks from a business perspective and work with key partners.
-The student achieves the level of competence in their second national language required from public servants and is able to use English language in their work.
+After completing the module, students are able to recognize and evaluate opportunities in the business environment, and analyze and assess the prerequisites for successful business.
+Students know how to act in an entrepreneurial and customer-oriented manner.
+They are able to work in projects, create networks and engage in cooperation with both Finnish and international partners.
+Students also achieve the level of competence in the other national language required from public servants or reach the target level of A1.1 in the Common European Framework of Reference for Languages.